CodingYodha/MNIST_scratch/README.md

 # MNIST_scratch
-Coding The Neural Network for MNIST dataset from scratch by only using Numpy
+Coding The Neural Network for MNIST dataset from scratch by only using Cupy